 Introduction

 The College seeks to promote both the academic progress and personal well-being of our students.
 Sometimes balancing the pressures of academics, family, health related concerns and finances can lead to coping difficulties.
-Teachers College (TC) continues its commitment to support students through campus safety and wellness.
-Our goal is to promote the principles of CARE (Communicate, Ask, Reach, Engage), by identifying, engaging, and assisting students who may be facing personal and/or academic concerns.
+Teachers College (TC) is committed to support the psychological wellness of its students by promoting the principles of TC CARES (Connect, Assess, Respond, Educate and Support), by identifying, engaging, and by assisting students who may be facing personal and/or academic concerns.

 Policy Statement

-Teachers College (TC) recognizes that student well-being helps individuals cope with the stresses of work and study, maintain healthy relationships, and better contribute to the campus community professionally and personally.
+Teachers College (TC) recognizes that psychological well-being allows students to better cope with the stresses of work and study, maintain healthy relationships, and better contribute to the campus community professionally and personally.

-The College takes a sensitive and informed approach to student well-being and is committed to ensuring the student body is aware of and responsive to the needs of those who have, or who are at risk of developing a student wellness concern.
+The College takes a sensitive and informed approach to student well-being and is committed to ensuring the student body is aware of and is responsive to the needs of students who have, or who are at risk of developing a wellness concern.

 Principles